• Europe

 In 2022, sixteen Member States expressed their desire to promote the competitiveness of the healthcare industry and improve the well-being of European citizens through a joint manifesto.
 With this declaration, these Member States committed to advancing their efforts toward the deployment of the first Important Projects of Common European Interest (IPCEI) dedicated to health, thereby stimulating breakthrough innovations in this strategic sector.

-The European Commission has approved, under EU State aid rules, the first Important Project of Common European Interest ("IPCEI").
+The European Commission has approved, under EU State aid rules, the first Health IPCEI.
 It supports research, breakthrough innovation, and the first industrial deployment of pharmaceutical products.
 The Med4Cure IPCEI will contribute to achieving the European Union's health objectives by delivering innovations to combat diseases for which there are currently no satisfactory means of prevention or treatment and enabling the EU to be better prepared for emerging health threats.

 Belgium, France, Hungary, Italy, Slovakia and Spain